 Financial Rights acknowledges the Gadigal people of the Eora Nation, the Traditional Owners of the land on which our office is located.

-The Aboriginal Advice Service is a free legal advice service about money matters for Aboriginal and Torres Strait Islander people from anywhere in a Australia.
+Mob Strong, Debt Help is a free legal advice service about money matters for Aboriginal and Torres Strait Islander peoples from anywhere in a Australia.
 We specialise in the law about consumer loans (like credit cards, pay day loans, car loans and home loans), banking, debt recovery and insurance (like car, home, travel, life, funeral, pet insurance).

 Financial Rights Legal Centre is a specialist community legal centre.
 We are a non-government, non-profit organisation.
 We provide information, advice and assistance to individuals and also argue for a fairer financial services market for consumers, particularly low income and disadvantaged consumers.